Padded satin stitch (split stitch padding)

 Padded satin stitch is a satin stitch with padding underneath the stitching to create a raised motif.
 This technique catches the light, particularly in monochrome embroidery.

 This method of padding uses split stitch, and it is usually best used for long, narrow, curved shapes.
+This method can also be worked using running stitch.
 For an alternative method and more background see the entry for Padded satin stitch (laid work padding).

 Outline your shape with split stitch.